MengelCode/finalfate/readme.md

 ## The Project

 I decided to train JavaScript in my spare-time.
 I am in the creation of a HTML 5 space game.
 Your goal is it to successfully win all levels by shooting the bad guys down and challenging the level bosses.
-You can control the game with the arrow keys and the space key on your keyboard or go ahead and use a GamePad with an analogue stick and a designated fire button (chosen by pressing it on the title screen).
+You can control the game with the arrow keys and the space key on your keyboard or go ahead and use a gamepad with an analogue stick and a designated fire button (chosen by pressing it on the title screen).
 Keep in mind that this feature is experimental.
+You can pause the game using the "P" button if you use a keyboard or key 09 (mostly known as "The start button") if you use a gamepad.

 ## The Goal